grasflow/Coinect/.ai/time-entries-endpoint-docs.md

 {
   "error": {
     "code": "FORBIDDEN",
-    "message": "One or more tags not found or do not belong to user" }
+    "message": "Client does not belong to user"
+  }
 }
 ```